 title: The Tenderness of Wolves

-summary: The game has changed, not ended – and by the time they realise she's playing it's too late to stop what she's set in motion.
+summary: The game has changed, not ended – and by the time they realise she's playing, it's too late to stop what she's set in motion.
 Or How Sansa And Arya Save The North Despite Being On Different Continents.

 The Tenderness of Wolves

 The soup is creamy and filling; a hot stew of baked clams and vegetables, with a crust of flaky bread.
 The Braavosi diet is heavily based in the sea life that lurks off the shore, yet despite the many days she spent selling clams from a stinking wheelbarrow, she's not lost her liking for them yet.

 The roof of Happy Port's most famous whorehouse, she's decided, is an excellent place from which to enjoy the view.
 Below her, merchants and bankers, peasants and sailors scurry about like ants, the occasional titbit of gossip floating up to her on the salty sea air.
 She didn't miss that, when she picked the spot some weeks ago.
 It's a habit she's picked up in the House of Black and White, to listen without being seen and snap up scraps of information, storing them in the dark recesses of her brain.

 (And if she hears whispers of Westeros, well, that's just the luck of the draw.
 She isn't keeping her ears pricked for news of her only remaining brother, her missing sister.
 She isn't waiting for a sign.)

 Let them think I'm gathering information, she thinks, wondering, not for the first time, if she is being watched.
 It's better than them thinking the alternative, after all.